• Proposed

 Geographic range

 This species is known to occur within Costa Rica.
 Three specimens appear to be known, with it having been found at Villa Mills and also at Estrella, Cartago province (Wu and Mueller 1995, GBIF 2022).
-The potential host species (Quercus copeyensis = Q. bumelioides) is widespread in Central America and so the mushroom could have a far wider distribution than currently known.
+The potential host species (Quercus copeyensis = Q. bumelioides) is widespread in Central America and so the mushroom could have a wider distribution than currently known.

 Population and Trends

-Population Trend: Uncertain
+Population Trend: Decreasing

 Habitat and Ecology